JeroenMols/jeroenmols.github.io/hugo-code/content/blog/055-library-gettingstarted/index.md

 slug: library-gettingstarted
 series: ["Android library development"]
 series_order: 1
+featureimagecaption: Photo by mentatdgt from Pexels, https://www.pexels.com/photo/library-photo-1319854/, cropped and resized
 ---

 Having switched to Android SDK development over the past year, I've run into quite a few interesting and unexpected challenges.
 So how does library development differ from app development?